what is HMO

 It’s all well and good banging the drum about HMO benefits, but what about potential drawbacks?
 HMOs usually mean increased work for landlords, as you have more tenants to manage.
 The turnover may also be higher, with tenants regularly moving in and moving out.

-Tenants will need a separate contract too, which requires more work than a single-let property that usually only has one tenancy agreement.
 An HMO may also require more repairs.
-There is a greater number of people using the property every day, which could mean things breaking with increased use.
+There is a greater number of people using the property every day, which could mean things breaking with increased usage.
+Therefore, you may end up paying more for repairs and maintenance.

 If you’re not keen on the extra work, you can always hire a property manager to look after the day-to-day running for you.
 However, there is an added cost with hiring professional property management, and they will usually take a percentage out of the monthly rent for their services.